Sign up to receive beautynews, product samples, couponsand more.

 Have trouble keeping a succulent alive?
-Lucky for you, the latest multi-colored hair trend to hit the beauty scene will satisfy your plant fix and give you an eye-catching look to boot.
+Lucky for you, the latest bold hair color idea to hit the beauty scene will satisfy your plant fix and give you an eye-catching beauty look to boot.
 Ready to embrace the latest rainbow hair color trend?
-Keep reading to find out what succulent hair is and how to achieve the most gorgeous colorful locks.
+Keep reading to get the 4-1-1 on what a succulent hair color is and how you can achieve the most gorgeous colorful locks.

 Typically, succulent hair is known for its layered dye technique that mimics the look of living succulents (like cacti).
 As far as colors go, think greens, purples, and reds.

-When it comes to the succulent hair color trend, it’s best to visit a professional.
+When it comes to achieving succulent hair, it’s best to visit a professional.
 When you’re playing around with a handful of super-vibrant colors that have to be perfectly applied to create a natural-looking fade, you should book an appointment with a colorist who has experience with bright dyes.

 Since there are so many different renditions of this hair color trend, you should definitely show your colorist concrete examples of exactly what you want.
-That way your colorist has the know-how to bring the trend to life on your strands.
+Don’t be afraid to pull out your phone and show them pictures of your favorite influencers rocking the look!
+That way, your colorist will have the know-how to bring the trend to life on your strands.